Breakfast , Lunch , Dinner

 Jiri Everest Base Camp Trek Permits

 Everest Base Camp trek is a free area trekking in the Eastern Himalayas of Nepal.
 There is not any restricted area included in this region.
 Therefore, you don’t need any special trekking permit to make this trip.
-Jiri Everest Base Camp trek is open for even a solo trekker, or you can do this trek independently.
+Jiri EBC trek is open for even a solo trekker, or you can do this trek independently.
 But we recommend you to book the trip via a well experienced local tour operator located in Kathmandu.